Natural Resources

 Animal community

 The mixed hardwood forests that represent the naturalized state provide important mast production for a variety of wildlife species.
-Acorns in particular are an extremely important food source for birds and mammals during the dormant season (McShea et al., 2006).
-Ninety-six species of birds and mammals are known to consume acorns, especially in fall and winter (Martin, 1961).
-Acorns produced from white oak tree species (white oak, chestnut oak, etc.) are typically more palatable than acorns from the red oak group, although red oak acorns are still an important food source, particularly in the winter season when acorns from white oak species have already been consumed.
-Examples of animals that consume acorns within this ecological site include insects such as the acorn weevil, birds (e.g. wild turkeys, northern bobwhite quail, woodpeckers, blue jays, crows), small mammals (e.g., chipmunks, fox squirrels, flying squirrels, rabbits, mice, voles, raccoons and opossums), and large mammals (e.g., white-tailed deer, red and gray foxes, black bear), (Dickson, 2004).
+Acorns in particular are an extremely important food source for birds and mammals during the dormant season (McShea et al., 2007).
+Ninety-six species of birds and mammals are known to consume acorns, especially in fall and winter (Martin et al., 1961).
+Acorns produced from white oak tree species (white oak, chestnut oak, etc.) are typically more palatable than acorns from the red oak group; however, red oak acorns are still an important food source, particularly in the winter season when acorns from white oak species have already been consumed.
+It is worthwhile to note that white oaks produce acorns annually while red oaks produce every other year.
+Examples of animals that consume acorns within this ecological site include insects such as the acorn weevil, birds (e.g. wild turkeys, northern bobwhite quail, woodpeckers, blue jays, and crows), small mammals (e.g., chipmunks, fox squirrels, flying squirrels, rabbits, mice, voles, raccoons and opossums), and large mammals (e.g., white-tailed deer, red and gray foxes, and black bear), (Dickson, 2004).
 Prior to its extinction, the passenger pigeon would have been an important consumer and distributor of acorns as well (Frelich and Reich, 2002).

 From a habitat perspective, oak-hickory forests are extremely important.
 For example, numerous birds depend on different stages of these forest systems to survive.
 The Appalachian region, the location of this ecological site, is the center of the summer breeding range of neotropical migratory birds.
 Neotropical migrants include forest-interior, forest-edge, and early-successional species and comprise 65 to 85 percent of breeding birds (Smith, 1995).
-The Indiana bat is the primary threatened and endangered bat species.
-Shaggy bark (e.g., shagbark hickory) and scaly bark (white oak) species provide excellent roosting sites for this species.
-The Northern long eared bat is not listed yet, but is expected to be and would also use associated trees as roosting sites.
+The Indiana bat and the northern long-eared bat are the primary threatened and endangered bat species on this site.
+Shaggy bark (e.g., shagbark hickory) and scaly bark (white oak) trees provide excellent roosting sites for this species.

 Wildlife species are affected by ecological dynamics in upland oak forests to varying degrees.
 Management must consider all factors that could impact wildlife populations and be site-based in application.
 A balance of successional stages in sustainable proportions across the landscape (multiple forest age classes) with consideration for snags and cavity trees will sustain high quality food sources and habitat for wildlife overall.